What's Your Misogi?

 An example of a misogi from the book is one that Marcus Elliot completed.
 He and several others moved an 80# stone underwater for 5k.
 They did not use SCUBA, they held their breath, dove down about 10 feet and walked along the ocean floor moving the stone as far as they could.
 They did it as a rely between 5 people.
 It took them several hours and all of them said it was the hardest thing they had done.
 All of them are planning a harder misogi for next year.

 Misogi is deeply personal and my misogi is likely to be very different from your misogi.
 No matter what you do for your misogi, it will take you on what Joseph Campbell calls the Hero's Journey.
 You will be separated from your comfort zone, you will undergo some transformation and you will incorporate what you learned into your life upon your return.

 I know several of our TSCF tribe members have done a misogi.
 Kim ran across the Kalahari desert in 5 days.
-James and Meg are doing the ridge Run this August.
+Micah hiked the steep side of the M 17 times in a day.
 For some of us a misogi could be our first marathon, or a long backpacking trip, or a backcountry hunting trip.
 Our misogi are our own and should not be developed to compete or compare with someone else.
 It's you against you.

 So, share with us in the comments.
 What is your misogi?

 Do you need CrossFit or yoga gear?
 Click on the links below to buy through our GORUCK, Reebok, Rogue or Affiliate share sale programs.
 These are affiliate links and our gym will be compensated if you make a purchase after clicking on these links.